Bringing a Sharper Lens to Data Reviews: Part 2

 Discuss expectations upfront

 Another similar strategy is to remove or hide the group labels in charts or tables and then ask reviewers to guess which outcomes belong to which groups.
-Reflecting afterward on where your assumptions were correct or incorrect can be another great way to recognize where biases may have shown up.
-Using approaches like these to make explicit the expectations we have allows us to better consider what role our biases play in what we perceive and believe about the data.
+Reflecting afterward on where your assumptions were correct or incorrect can be another great way to recognize where expectations may have shown up.
+Using approaches like these to make explicit the expectations we have allows us to better consider what role our expectations play in what we perceive and believe about the data.

 Disaggregate by groups